 Another example is my friend Gavin Newton who runs WormCycle, a small commercial operation near Detroit, Michigan.
 Gavin’s process involves feeding composted horse manure into his Michigan SoilWorks CFTs.
 After his harvests, he dries his castings under a fan for 2-3 days, to achieve what he estimates is a 30-40% moisture content.
 This allows it to run more easily through a Brockwood Worm Shifter, a nifty elevated table on wheels that shakes vermicompost down a fine mesh decline.
 The result for WormCycle is a very fine, somewhat dry worm cast.

 But Gavin is interested in the biology of his vermicompost as well.
-And in a blind test of WormCycle’s worm castings plus 3 other well-known brands (conducted by Nina Folch of Microbes in My Soil), WormCycle’s castings demonstrated far higher amounts of microbe colonization than the other brands.
+And in a blind test of WormCycle’s worm castings plus 3 other well-known brands, WormCycle’s castings demonstrated far higher amounts of microbe colonization than the other brands.

 I also recently spoke with Cristy Christie of Black Diamond Vermicompost about her vermicompost, both pre- and post-harvest.
 She has a fairly sophisticated watering system at her Paso Robles, CA location but is extremely careful not to let her vermicompost get too wet.